-SummaryThe Nurse–Family Partnership program, which operates in 505 counties in 42 States and 1 U.S. territory, consists of a series of home visits conducted by nurses to low-income, first-time mothers during pregnancy and throughout the child's first 2 years of life.
+SummaryThe Nurse–Family Partnership program, which operates in more than 500 counties in 43 States, US Virgin Islands, and 6 tribal nations, consists of a series of home visits conducted by nurses to low-income, first-time mothers during pregnancy and throughout the child's first 2 years of life.
 These visits are designed to engage these mothers in health activities that help improve their pregnancy outcomes and their child's health and development.
 Studies have found that the program yields lasting improvements in a variety of maternal, child health, and social indicators.
 Several financial analyses have found that the program generates substantial cost savings and a positive return on investment.Strong: The evidence consists of three separate randomized controlled trials, long-term followup with participants in these studies, and several analyses of the economic impact of the program.

 Developing OrganizationsNurse-Family Partnership

 The Nurse–Family Partnership program components were first developed in the 1970s; these components were formalized and replicated as the Nurse–Family Partnership program in 1996.

 Vulnerable Populations > Children; Gender > Female; Age > Fetus; Vulnerable Populations > Impoverished; Age > Infant (1-23 months); Vulnerable Populations > Women

 Problem AddressedLow-income, pregnant women often do not receive adequate prenatal care, leading to poor outcomes.
 In addition, first-time mothers in low-income communities may require education about how to care for themselves and their children and how to access health care and other services in the community.